afullhart/KGClimateClass/README.md

 geeusername = 'andrewfullhart' #Enter your GEE username. ee.Initialize(project='ee-' + geeusername)
 ```
 The last line of code assumes the default project name assigned by Earth Engine.
 If some other project name is used, modify the code accordingly.
-The web browser log-in steps may assist with creating and choosing a project, or one may be created using the online ee code editor.
+The web browser log-in steps may assist with creating and choosing a project, or a project may be created using the online ee code editor.

 ## User Inputs
 The user manually modifies `list.txt` with a list of lat/lon points to write *.par files to the `pars` folder for.
 The `list.txt` file has placeholder entries as examples, with resulting placeholder files inside `pars` and `wind-strings`.
 The SWPar4.5 dataset includes all required parameters except for wind parameter sets.
 In order to produce complete *.par files, an option is to put custom *.txt files inside `wind-strings` that contain formatted wind parameter text blocks, which may be taken from ground stations in `parfiles-2015`.
 It is then necessary to put the names of these *.txt files in `list.txt`.
 An easier option is using `Search` as the wind option in `list.txt`, which automatically uses wind parameter sets from the nearest station in `parfiles-2015`.